PuyAle/JPACRUD/README.txt

 The project is a simple Crud using JPA.
-All the layers are separetade in diffrent package's.
+All the layers are separated in diffrent packages.

 In this project there is only one entity called Product.
 The entity is used in the DAO package where the